bashenandi/UmbracoDocs/Reference/Common-Pitfalls/index.md

 These 2 methods can certainly help avoid using Linq (and as such allocating IPublishedContent instances) to perform almost any content filtering you want.

-## XPathNodeIterator - for when you need direct XML support
+## XPathNodeIterator - 在你需要直接操作XML 时提供支持

 Using the `GetXPathNavigator` method is a little more advanced but can come in very handy to solve some performance problems when dealing with a ton of content.
 Of course when you use this method you'll now be working directly with XML.